42nd (East Lancashire) Signal Regiment: Postwar

 From 1961 the mixed squadrons including members of the WRAC (1 and 3 Sqns) trained for a wartime role giving signals support to the Civil Defence organisation at Cuerden Hall, Bamber Bridge, Preston, the designated wartime Regional Seat of Government.
 2 Squadron remained all-male at the time, but 1 and 2 Squadrons exchanged roles in the 1960s.

 In 1965 the regiment was redesignated 42 (Lancashire and Cheshire) Signal Rgt, but when the TA was reduced into the Territorial and Army Volunteer Reserve (TAVR) in 1967 it became a single squadron (42 (East Lancashire) Sqn) at Rusholme in 33 (Lancashire and Cheshire) Signal Regiment.
 On 16 February 1999 the squadron received the title 42 (City of Manchester) Signal Sqn.

 33 (L&C) Signal Rgt was disbanded after the 2009 strategic review of reserves and was reduced to a single 33 Lancashire Signal Sqn, first in 32 Signal Regiment, then from 2014 in 37 Signal Regiment under the Army 2020 reorganisation.
 It continues to maintain 842 Signal Troop at Rusholme, Manchester.

 Insignia

-42nd (East Lancashire) Division's formation badge on the Western Front during World War I consisted of a diamond divided horizontally, white over red.
-During World War II it was a red diamond with a white centre.
+42nd (East Lancashire) Division's formation badge on the Western Front during the First World War consisted of a diamond divided horizontally, white over red.
+During the Second World War, it was a red diamond with a white centre.
 From 1947 to 1967 it was the old red diamond outline bearing a Red Rose of Lancaster on the white centre.
 After 1967, 42 (City of Manchester) Signal Sqn adopted this badge as its squadron flash.

 Members of the WRAC attached to the regiment post-1947 wore the WRAC cap badge, with the Mercury cap badge of the Royal Signals ('Jimmy') worn above the left pocket of the battledress blouse, and the 42nd Division arm badge.
 From 1992 the WRAC was disbanded and women now wear the Royal Signals badge.